akeneo/pim-api-docs/content/apps/using-oauth2.md

 ## Credentials

-To begin, you must obtain valid OAuth 2.0 client credentials by registering your App on the [Akeneo Marketplace](https://marketplace.akeneo.com/node/add/extension).
+First, you must obtain valid OAuth 2.0 client credentials by registering your App on the [Akeneo Marketplace](https://marketplace.akeneo.com/node/add/extension).

-Then, when any user want to connect his PIM to your App, the authorization process will go through the following steps.
+Then, when a user wants to connect their PIM to your App, the authorization process will go through the following steps.

 ::: info
-In the following examples, we will use those fictional urls:
+In the following examples, we will use these fictional URLs:
 `https://my-pim.cloud.akeneo.com` for the PIM
 `https://my-app.example.com/oauth/activate` for your App Activation URL
 `https://my-app.example.com/oauth/callback` for your App Callback URL